stanford-cs149/asst2/cloud_readme.md

 NOTE: __Please don't forget to SHUT DOWN your instances when you're done for the day to avoid burning through credits overnight!__

-### Creating a VM with a GPU ###
+### Creating a VM ###

 1. Now you're ready to create a VM instance.
 Log in to the [AWS EC2 dashboard](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Home) Click on the button that says `Launch instance`.
 ![Launch instance](figs/launch_instance.png?raw=true)

 2. Choose the `Ubuntu Server 22.04 LTS (HVM), SSD Volume Type` AMI:
 ![Ubuntu](figs/ubuntu.png?raw=true)

 3. Choose the `m6i.2xlarge` instance type.
 ![Instance type](figs/instance_type.png?raw=true)

-4. Change the size of the `Root` volume to 64 GB to accomodate the packages we will need to install to make the instance functional for the assignment:
+4. Change the size of the volume to 64 GB to accomodate the packages we will need to install to make the instance functional for the assignment:
 ![Storage](figs/storage.png?raw=true)

 5. AWS will ask you to select a key pair.
 Click the first dropdown and choose `Create a new key pair` and give it whatever name you'd like.
 This will download a keyfile to your computer called `<key_name>.pem` which you will use to login to the VM instance you are about to create.
 Finally, you can launch your instance.